syseleven/grav-docs-syseleven-stack/pages/04.Reference/03.compute/docs.en.md

         - docs
 ---

-## Übersicht
+## Overview

-SysEleven Stacks Compute Service basiert auf dem OpenStack Nova Projekt.
+SysEleven Stacks Compute Service is built on the OpenStack Nova project.
-Der Service verwaltet den Lebenszyklus einer Compute Instanz.
-Seine Zuständigkeit umfasst das erstellen, planen und  ausmustern von Compute Instanzen.
+It manages the life-cycle of compute instances in your environment.
+Its responsibilities include spawning, scheduling and decommissioning of virtual machines on demand.

-Sowohl via unserer öffentlichen [OpenStack API](../../02.Tutorials/02.api-access/docs.en.md), als auch durch das [SysEleven Stack Dashboard](https://dashboard.cloud.syseleven.net) können Compute Instanzen verwaltet werden.
+You can manage your compute instance both via our public [OpenStack API](../../02.Tutorials/02.api-access/docs.en.md) endpoints, as well as using the [Dashboard](https://dashboard.cloud.syseleven.net).

 ## Flavors

-### Standard Instanz-Typen (M1)
+### Standard instance types (M1)

-Standard Instanz-Typen bieten gute Leistung, Verfügbarkeit und Datenbeständigkeit in einem ausgewogenen Verhältnis.
+Standard instances generally offer you good performance, availability and storage durability.
-Der Datenspeicher wird auf mehrere Server verteilt (SysEleven Distributed Storage).
+Disk data will be distributed across multiple servers (SysEleven Distributed Storage).

-Wir empfehlen diese Instanz-Typen für die meisten Anwendungen und Nutzungsfälle.
+We recommend these instance types for most workloads and applications.

-#### Ausgeglichen
+#### Balanced

 Name        | API Name    | Memory | vCPUs | Storage* |
 ------------|-------------|--------|-------|----------|